 - Instagram sold to Facebook for $1 Billion.

-These are exceptional examples but they still illustrate what is possible in the field of app development.
+These are exceptional examples but they still illustrate what is possible in the field of money making apps.

 Having a successful app can be a fantastic way to build a passive income stream.